(Glucose-6-phosphate Dehydrogenase Deficiency)

 - How common is glucose-6-phosphate dehydrogenase deficiency?

 - What genes are related to glucose-6-phosphate dehydrogenase deficiency?

 - How do people inherit glucose-6-phosphate dehydrogenase deficiency?

 - What other names do people use for glucose-6-phosphate dehydrogenase deficiency?

 - Patient Comments: G6PD Deficiency - Experience

-Glucose-6-phosphate dehydrogenase deficiency is a genetic disorder that occurs most often in males.
-This condition mainly affects red blood cells, which carry oxygen from the lungs to tissues throughout the body.
-In affected individuals, a defect in an enzyme called glucose-6-phosphate dehydrogenase causes red blood cells to break down prematurely.
-This destruction of red blood cells is called hemolysis.
+- Glucose-6-phosphate dehydrogenase deficiency (also called G6PD Deficiency) is a genetic disorder that mainly affects red blood cells, which carry oxygen from the lungs to tissues throughout the body.
+A defect in an enzyme called glucose-6-phosphate dehydrogenase causes red blood cells to break down prematurely (hemolysis).

 Viewers share their comments